The h-principle fails for prelegendrians in corank 2 fat distributions: Legendrian Fronts

 \begin{example} The following are examples of Legendrian fibrations: \begin{itemize} \item $\pi_\F:(J^1Q,\xi_\std)\to J^0Q$ with $Q$ a smooth manifold. \item The concrete case $\pi_\F:(J^1\R^n,\xi_\std)\to J^0\R^n$ with $Q=\R^n$ is the \emph{standard front projection}.
 Locally, every Legendrian fibration is contactomorphic to this one; see for instance {\cite[p.~72]{Arnold:Dynamical_systems_SG}}. \item The space of contact elements over a manifold $X^n$ is a $\RP^{n-1}$-Legendrian fibration $\pi_\P:(\P T^*X,\xi_\can)\rightarrow X$.
 Similarly, the space of co-oriented contact elements is an $\S^{n-1}$-Legendrian fibration $\pi:(\S T^* X, \xi_\can)\rightarrow X$. \qedhere \end{itemize} \end{example}

-\begin{definition} A front map is a diagram consisting of an embedding of a Legendrian submanifold $\iota:L^n\hookrightarrow (Y^{2n+1},\xi)$ and a Legendrian fibration $\pi_\F:(Y^{2n+1},\xi)\to B^{n+1}$:
+\begin{definition} A \emph{front map} is a diagram consisting of an embedding of a Legendrian submanifold $\iota:L^n\hookrightarrow (Y^{2n+1},\xi)$ and a Legendrian fibration $\pi_\F:(Y^{2n+1},\xi)\to B^{n+1}$:

 By abuse of notation, we often refer to $f$ itself as the front map.
-The image $\mathcal{F}\coloneqq f(L)\subseteq B^{n+1}$ is called the \emph{wave front} (or simply the \emph{front}) of $L$ or $f$. \end{definition} Front maps are smooth maps from an $n$-dimensional manifold to an $(n+1)$-dimensional ambient manifold, forming a distinguished class of smooth maps with some special singularities.
-Roughly speaking, at each point $p\in L$, whether regular or singular, you still have a well-defined tangent map $\d_p f$ of full rank.
-Those tangent images record the original Legendrian directions and let you recover the submanifold.
-Locally, every front map can be described by means of the standard front projection $\pi_\F:(\R^{2n+1},\xi_\std)\to\R^{n+1}$.
-Conversely, from a front $\cF\subseteq \R^{n+1}$ one can recover the $\mathbf{y}$-coordinates by taking the tangencies of $T\cF$ \footnote{Here we identify a non-vertical oriented hyperplane $H\subseteq T\R^{n+1}$ with the unique $1$-form $\d z-\mathbf{y}\d \mathbf{x}$ on $\R^{n+1}$ that annihilates it.}, at the very least in the smooth points of $\cF$.
+The image $\mathcal{F}\coloneqq f(L)\subseteq B^{n+1}$ is called the \emph{wave front} (or simply the \emph{front}) of $L$ or $f$. \end{definition} Front maps $f$ are smooth maps from an $n$-dimensional manifold to an $(n+1)$-dimensional ambient manifold.
+They form a distinguished class of smooth maps with some special singularities.
+Roughly speaking, at each point $p\in L$, whether regular or singular, $f$ still has a well-defined tangent map $\iota$ of full rank.
+These tangent spaces record, and thus recover, the original Legendrian submanifold.